7 Common misconceptions about hearing tests

 - I’ve had my hearing test down at the shopping centre.
 I don’t need to get it tested again.

-Having a hearing test should be like other health issues eg going to the dentist or optometrist for a annual check up.
+Having a hearing test should be like other health issues eg going to the dentist or optometrist for an annual checkup.

 - I don’t need to hear so why have a hearing test.